-- You are a concurrently enrolled student (K-12) only enrolling in music performance, theatrical performance and/or physical education activity courses.
+- You are a concurrently enrolled student (K-12) only enrolling in music performance, theatrical performance, and/or physical education activity courses.

 Before or sometime during your first semester, make an appointment with a VVC Counselor to discuss course selections, choosing an academic major, and developing an Educational Plan which lists the courses you need to meet your academic goal.
-The Ed Plan should be developed no later than the completion of 15 VVC credits, and may be revised as needed.
+The Ed Plan should be developed no later than the completion of 15 VVC credits and revised as needed.
 Counselors can also assist with personal issues and career choices.

 Also, consider taking the following Guidance courses:

 GUID 51 Orientation to College

 Please note that following these steps may affect your priority registration status.

 Students may appeal any portion of the matriculation policies by contacting the Associate Vice President.
 This includes claims that the process is unlawfully discriminatory or is being applied in such a manner.
 The Associate Vice President will conduct a timely review and make such adjustments as are appropriate.
 The VP’s office maintains a record of all complaints.

 Estudiantes pueden hacer una petición sobre cualquier parte de la política de matriculación (menos los requisitos). Ésta petición tiene que ser dirigida al Decano de Servicios Estudiantiles.
 Peticiones incluyen reclamaciones acerca del proceso discriminatorio.
 El Decano conducirá una revisión para hacer los ajustes que sean apropiados.
 El expediente de reclamos es mantenido en la oficina del Decano de Servicios Estudiantiles por tres años.